gdbooks/LegacyOpenGL/Chapter8/resource_help.md

 Let's start off by implementing all of the helper functions we're going to need

+###Error

+This function will print something to the console in red.
+We use it to message any errors to the developer.
+When an error occurs it will not break the game, but fixing it should be the number 1 priority

 ```cs
 private void Error(string error) {
     ConsoleColor old = Console.ForegroundColor;